Growli

 Watering

 Water aloe vera when the soil is completely dry, every 2-3 weeks.
-Succulents and succulent-like plants store enough water in their stems and leaves that they would rather be slightly thirsty than slightly soggy — and the most common way to kill one is by watering on a fixed weekly calendar instead of by feel.
+Succulent-style plants store water in stem and leaf tissue — they'd rather be slightly thirsty than slightly soggy, and the most common way to kill one is to water it on a fixed weekly calendar instead of by feel.
 Water deeply, then ignore until the soil dries fully.
 Aloe leaves go translucent and mushy with too much water.

 Soil and pot